Get expert advice about going on a break in your relationship Simply click here to chat now.

 There are all kinds of reasons why two people who love each other might decide they need a break from their relationship, and a break isn’t always just a precursor to a full-on breakup.

-If you’re considering taking a break from yours, here are a few questions to ask yourself to make sure you’re doing it for the right reasons.
+If you’re considering taking a break in your relationship, here are a few questions to ask yourself to make sure you’re doing it for the right reasons.

 1. Is a breakup a foregone conclusion?